BAE Systems: The Science of Autonomous Vehicles

 Congratulations to Ringwood North Primary School, winners of the BAE Systems Autonomous Vehicles Challenge (Primary Schools).
 We’d also like to congratulate the 2nd prize winners, Roxbury Rise Primary School on an awesome pitch, and the following schools for doing an outstanding job: Kismet Park PS, Mossgiel Park PS, Silverton PS, and St.Kevin’s College PS.

-Due to the Australian Grand Prix's cancellation, Secondary Schools were not able to pitch.
+Due to the Australian Grand Prix's cancellation, Secondary Schools were not able to pitch; however, they will be given an opportunity to pitch virtually in coming months, so watch this space!

 Thank you to the AGCP who made the event a success and to the judging panellists Mr Brad Yelland (CTO BAE Systems Australia), Ms Kirsty Bateman (Director of Engineering - Capability, BAE Systems Australia), Professor Brant Gibson (RMIT Department of Physics), and Professor Cees Bil (RMIT Department of Engineering and Aviation).